NCAS-CMS/cf-python/docs/source/performance.rst

 * Chunks should align with your storage, if applicable.

-By default, chunks have a size of at most ``128 MiB`` and prefer square-like shapes.
-A new default chunk size may be set with the `cf.chunksize` function.
-The default chunk size may be overridden loc by `cf.read` and when creating `cf.Data` instances.
-Any data may be re-chunked after its creation with the `cf.Data.rechunk` method.

 For more information, see `Choosing good chunk sizes in Dask
 <https://blog.dask.org/2021/11/02/choosing-dask-chunk-sizes>`_.